satsangatech/rooky-annotator/README.md

-Rooky Annotator is a modern, open-source platform designed to help users learn and master chess, whether you're a complete beginner or an advanced player.
-Featuring interactive lessons, practice tools, and advanced analysis, Rooky Bunker provides a comprehensive and engaging environment for improving your chess skills at any level. ♟️
+Rooky Annotator is an open-source, interactive platform built to elevate your chess skills—whether you’re just learning the pieces or mastering advanced strategies.
+With dedicated modes for rookies and experts, it offers a smooth path from fundamentals to fluent gameplay. ♟️
 ---

 ## 🚀 Features